 The INTEGRATE programme offers 20 prestigious four-year PhD scholarships to eligible early stage researchers (ESRs).

 The CRT and INTEGRATE work with a number of partner organisations thus linking together over 100 genomics data science research groups and several sectors to provide world-class training in genomics data science, including:

 INTEGRATE provides world-class training with several advantages over the traditional, apprenticeship-type PhD training including:

 The INTEGRATE programme trains doctorate students in the interdisciplinary field of integrative genomics to provide our graduates with the knowledge and the ability to identify research questions of most benefit to society and have all the skills to address these typically complex problems.

 The training programme is a structured PhD programme starting with a 1st semester residential training programme (RTP) at NUIG.
 At the end of this residential training programme students choose projects and relocate to the partner university at which their research project will commence.

 Over 50 Research Group Leaders, including many of Ireland’s top genomics scientists, are available as PhD supervisors.
 Students will be able to choose projects from across 4 research themes of the programme:

 The INTEGRATE programme offers a total of 20 PhD scholarships.
-The call for the remaining 10 scholarships is now OPEN.
-The call for applications will close on 15th Jan 2021 and successful applicants will start on the programme in Sept 2021.
+The call for applications is now CLOSED.

 For details of the application, eligibility and evaluation criteria, please see INTEGRATE guide for applicants 2020-21.